lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

 ```

-6. Load the model into the Inference Engine and associate it with the device using the Load helper class previously covered.
+6. The model is loaded into the Inference Engine and associated with the device using the Load helper class previously covered.

 ```cpp
 Load(FaceDetection).into(pluginsForDevices[FLAGS_d]);